Healthy Homes Assessment Porirua

 Healthy Homes Assessment Services

 Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords are now required to ensure their Porirua rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rental properties must be completely in compliance by July 1st 2024.
+Landlords now have to ensure that their Porirua rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals must be fully compliant by 1 July 2024.

-We can evaluate your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessing, we’ll advise you or your property manager of any tasks required. requirements to be completed and provide an assessment report that includes all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we will advise you or your property manager about the work that needs to be completed and provide an assessment report that includes all the details required for your tenancy agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord who is found to be not conforming to the standards could be held accountable for as much as $7,200 and additional healthier homes relevant fines.
+Inability to meet the standards to comply with the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and landlords who are not complying may be liable for up to $7200 plus any additional healthier homes relevant fines.

-Our company is fully independent assessors of rental properties and are completely certified to assess each of Healthy Homes and Homefit.
+We are completely independent assessors of rental properties, and are fully certified to evaluate both Healthy Homes and Homefit.

 Call Now (04) 280 6777